herseyc/raspastro/MyBuildProcess.md

 git clone https://github.com/herseyc/raspastro.git
 cd ~/Projects/raspastro
 ```

+I am building this on a Raspberry Pi 4B with 8 GB of memory.
+If your Raspberry Pi has less than 4 GB of memory edit each of the install scripts and change JOBS=4 to JOBS=2.

 ## Set Up the Raspberry Pi
 First I update the Raspberry Pi and install the dependencies